muno17/neblinita/README.md

     - if two audio outputs, output in stereo
     - mix wet and dry signals
     - create master mix DONE
+        - multiplied output  by .5 to prevent clipping
 ______________________________

 DONE